-At the north end of the Broad Walk you'll find the London Zoo, while to the northwest of the central circle is The Hub (0300/061–2323), a state-of-the-art community sports center that has changing rooms, exercise classes, and a cafe with 360-degree views of the surrounding sports fields that offer soccer, rugby, cricket, field hockey, and softball contests.
-There are also tennis courts towards the park's southeast (Baker Street) entrance, and the park is a favorite north–south route for cyclists.
+At the north end of the Broad Walk you'll find the London Zoo, while to the northwest of the central circle is The Hub (0300/061–2323), a state-of-the-art community sports center that has changing rooms, exercise classes, and a café with 360-degree views of the surrounding sports fields, used for soccer, rugby, cricket, field hockey, and softball contests.
+There are also tennis courts toward the park's southeast (Baker Street) entrance, and the park is a favorite north–south route for cyclists.

 If watching all this activity works up an appetite, in addition to the Hub's own café there's the Regent's Bar & Kitchen outside the rose garden that serves salads, sandwiches, and wood-fired pizzas (8 am–9 pm), the Smokehouse near the zoo that specializes in BBQ, burgers, and summer salads, the Boatyard Cafe by the boating lake, the Tennis Centre Cafe by the courts, an espresso bar with wraps and cakes, and a kiosk by the children's playground that serves sandwiches and snacks.
 Regent's Park also hosts two annual events: the prestigious Frieze Art Fair, and the Taste of London, a foodie-oriented extravaganza.